petereigenschink/glossary-confluence-cloud-issues/README.md

 Glossary for Confluence Cloud is an add-on in the Atlassian marketplace.
 It allows you to manage technical terms in glossaries with different topics attached to spaces.

 The present repository is used to track issues and feature requests coming up during the usage of that add-on.
+You can create issues right [here](https://github.com/petereigenschink/glossary-confluence-cloud-issues/issues).

 ## Contact me:
 If you have any questions feel free to [contact me directly](mailto:contact@peter-eigenschink.at).